mrezasoltani/mrezasoltani.github.io/_pages/Course/module_7.md

 * Our approach to finding the estimator \\(\hat{f}\\) is to assume that the observation data has been corrupted by some additive noise (aka observation noise), and we are going to adopt a probabilistic approach and model the noise using a likelihood function.
 Consequently, we can use the maximum likelihood principle to find \\(\hat{f}\\).
     - For most of our problems, we consider a real-valued (scalar value) response (output).
 A similar approach usually works for the vector-valued outputs.
-* We note that _regressor_ \\(f\\) is part of our statistical model, and it is not necessarily the ground-truth function, \\(g\\) (if there is such a function) that maps every input point to the output.
-We'll get back to this issue once we discuss the approximation and estimation errors.

 * For regression problems, the observation noise is generally modeled as Gaussian noise; hence, we have the following likelihood function: